xebia/Blazor-Bootcamp/labs/02 - Styling/readme.md

 6. The button should now have the styles defined in the `app.css` file
 7. Close the browser

+> **Note:** Hot Reload in Visual Studio can be used to see CSS changes without restarting.
+Clear your browser cache or use a private window if styles don't update.

 ## Setting Per-Component CSS

 1. Open the `Counter.razor` file in the `Pages` folder